extra-kool/alx-system_engineering-devops/0x02-shell_redirections/README.md

-shell script that creates a file named
+script that writes into the file ls_cwd_content